- Water Department

-- Pay online through Official Payments Corporation.
-Customers wishing to pay their utility bills via credit card can also call the toll-free number 888-272-9829.
-You must include your six-digit account number.
-The Village of Plover's Jurisdiction Code is 6731.
-Customers should be aware that Official Payments charges a fee for this service, which will be applied to the credit card transaction.
+- Pay online.
+Customers should be aware there is a service fee charge, which will be applied to the credit card transaction.
 The fee varies depending on the dollar amount of the transaction.
 You will be informed of the fee prior to completing your transaction.

 - Mailed to and made payable to the Village of Plover: